 Why we picked the Mohu Releaf:

-This eco-friendly antenna is unlike most other antennas on this list.
-Instead of metal or plastic, it’s made from recycled, “post consumer” cardboard and chlorine free colors, as is the packaging it comes in.
-It’s also devoid of any extra paper instructions, which are instead printed on the packaging to eliminate excess paper waste.
+This eco-friendly antenna is unlike most other antennas on this list, made from recycled, “post-consumer” cardboard and chlorine-free colors, as is the packaging it comes in.
+It’s also devoid of any paper instructions, which are instead printed on the packaging to eliminate excess waste.
 The cables and minimal plastic components are made with Mohu’s “MohuGrind” plastic, composed of crushed and ground up recycled cable boxes (take that, cable companies).
 Just to go the extra mile, all of these components are crafted using renewable energy.

-In addition, the Mohu Releaf is the only 4K-ready antenna on our list.
-Despite there not being any 4K signals to pick up at this point, the Releaf has been future proofed, so once 4K signals are flying through the air, this antenna will be ready.
+It’s great to be earth conscious, of course, but the Mohu Releaf is also just a great antenna, and it’s also the only 4K-ready antenna on our list.
+Despite there not being any 4K signals to pick up at this point, the Releaf has in this way been future proofed, so once 4K signals are flying through the air, you’ll be ready.
 You can count it among the list of places to watch 4K content, including other entry-level 4K streaming devices like Chromecast Ultra.